SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrading.md

 ### Additional database maintenance

-We recommend refreshing your database's statistics and rebuilding your database's indices once you've finished the technical upgrade, but before you reanalyze your projects.
+Once you've finished a technical upgrade, you should refresh your database's statistics and rebuild your database's indices before starting SonarQube and reanalyzing your projects.

 For PostgreSQL, that means executing `VACUUM FULL`.
 According to the PostgreSQL documentation: